Tripleshot Youth Team

 He recommends a biomechanical assessment at the beginning of a program with physiotherapist Barb Bialokoz (information at bottom of page).
 This assessment will not only check for muscle tightness or weakness that should be addressed early in training, but is the basis for a identifying a comfortable, powerful and aerodynamic position on the bike.

-Kurt Innes, Performance Coach:
+Kurt Innes, Coaching Advisor:

 A 1992 Olympian, 6-time Canadian Cycling Champion, and two-time recipient of the Coaches Association of Canada Coaching Excellence award (98 & 99) – Kurt has achieved excellence as an Olympic Athlete, and as an Olympic Coach.
 As a coach, Kurt contributed to the achievement of medal winning performances for multiple athletes at World Championship, Commonwealth/Pan-Am and Olympic Games events.

-Youth Team Assistant Coaches:
+Youth Team Coaches:

 Matt Patriquin: With a background in competitive triathlon and road, not to mention a heavy duty mechanic, Matt is a great addition to the team.